Irrigated Lands Regulatory Program (ILRP)

 A range of pollutants can be found in runoff from irrigated lands, such as pesticides, fertilizers, salts, pathogens, and sediment.
 At high enough concentrations, these pollutants can harm aquatic life or make water unusable for drinking water or agricultural uses.
 The Irrigated Lands Regulatory Program (ILRP) was initiated in 2003 to prevent agricultural runoff from impairing surface waters, and in 2012, groundwater regulations were added to the program.
 Waste discharge requirements (also known as "WDRs" or "Orders"), which protect both surface water and groundwater, address irrigated agricultural discharges throughout the Central Valley.

 - Stakeholder Meetings & Workgroups - Next Stakeholder Meeting - New Date!
 11 January 2017, 10:00 a.m.

 - Tentative Waste Discharge Requirements (WDRs or Orders) - Proposed WDRs and revisions for upcoming board meetings.

 Table of Contents

-- For Growers - Find out how to get regulatory coverage and other information.
+- Information for Growers - Find out how to get regulatory coverage and information about coalition groups

-- New Waste Discharge Requirements - Information on adopted WDRs for different areas in the Central Valley
+- Regulatory Information - Information on adopted Waste Discharge Requirements for different areas in the Central Valley

 Subscribe on-line to our Irrigated Lands Regulatory Program Information, electronic mailing list.